These are the most common questions we encounter with prospective TRT patients.

 How do I get a prescription for testosterone?

-What age am I eligible for TRT?
+What age am I eligible for Testosterone Replacement Therapy?

 From the time a mans growth plates close, around 25 years old, TRT can be use to restore testosterone levels.